day8/re-com/README.md

 [Reagent](http://reagent-project.github.io)
 which, in turn, is a layer over Facebook's trailblazing [React](http://facebook.github.io/react).

-Confirming: this is all 100% ClojureScript.
+Just to be clear: this is all 100% ClojureScript.
 We're not wrapping jquery plugins.
-Creating components with ClojureScript and Reagent is really quite delightful.
+Creating components with ClojureScript and Reagent is really quite a nice process.

 Re-com has: